 - Students registered for any UNI class are responsible for checking their UNI e-mail and eLearning prior to the start of the semester for possible assignments and/or class announcements.

-- There may be special sections of UNI Business courses for non-business majors.
+- There may be special sections of business courses for non-business majors.
 These restrictions will be strictly observed during advance registration.

 - Students who graduate with a business major must be a declared business major in the semester they graduate.

-- Declared business majors require UNI Business approval to change their major.
+- Declared business majors require approval to change their major.

-- UNI registration staff will be following the procedures established in the UNI Business.
-If you have questions or concerns, please see a UNI Business Advisor in the Office for Professional Distinction (CBB 5).
+- UNI registration staff will be following the procedures established in the College of Business.
+If you have questions or concerns, please see an Advisor in the Office for Professional Distinction (CBB 5).